"Ceros"

 KIMPTON HOTELS

-I developed this interactive web and mobile build targeted towards prospective buyers in the wedding space, collaborating alongside an Art Director and Project Manager.
+I led the design of this responsive web and mobile experience for a client targeting prospective buyers in the wedding space, partnering closely with an Art Director and Project Manager from concept through launch.

 Weddings at kimpton